 \section{Bound of the Supports of Density Functions}

-In this section we estimate a uniform bound for the supports of the density functions, under small mass ratio assumption which is desirable physically in star-planet systems.
+In this section we estimate a uniform bound for the supports of the density functions, under small mass ratio assumption which is physically desirable in star-planet systems.
 The analysis focuses on the planet’s density.
-For stars densities, the estimates are similar or even simpler, and can be adapted directly from the arguments in \cite{McC06} and does not require the scaling method in subsection \ref{subsection5.1-Convergence of scaling densities in L^{4/3} and L^1} and subsection \ref{subsection5.2-Uniform bound of scaling densities in L^{infty}}.
+For the star's density, the estimates are similar or even simpler, and can be adapted directly from the arguments in \cite{McC06} and do not require the scaling method in subsection \ref{subsection5.1-Convergence of scaling densities in L^{4/3} and L^1} and subsection \ref{subsection5.2-Uniform bound of scaling densities in L^{infty}}.
 With these uniform bounds we will show in Section \ref{section6-Existence for Star-Planet Systems} that the minimizers can be located in the interior of the domains we define.